 Gaiter is a sheet with hooks to wear around our ankles that could be attached to our trekking shoes.
 They are waterproof as well resistant and avoid the entry of snow in the shoes.
 Gaiters are very important when the snow-layers are deeper.

-All these commodities are widely available owing to the popularity of winter treks in Himalaya.
+All these commodities are widely available owing to the popularity of winter treks in the Himalayas.
 Well, quickly pack your rucksack and head on to your most adventurous sojourn.